Q: What does SABRE stand for?

 Q: What are the eligibility requirements?

-Any public relations program conducted in whole or part in Latin America or originating from Latin America From January 1, 2019 to July 30, 2020 is eligible for entry.
+Any public relations program conducted in whole or part in Latin America or originating from Latin America From June 2019 through June 2020 is eligible for entry.

 Q: Who can enter?